 Below I describe the contradictory dynamics of categorizing the ZBI in further detail and analyze the formation of categories in these stations.

-Although the Israeli government did not maintain a direct presence in the transit camp, there were frequent visits by government officials and the ongoing presence of aid NGOs (Seeman 2009; Author 2014), the most prominent of which were the North American Conference on Ethiopian Jewry (NACOJ) and the American Jewish Joint Distribution Committee.
+Although the Israeli government did not maintain a direct presence in the transit camp, there were frequent visits by government officials and the ongoing presence of aid NGOs (Seeman 2009; Talmi-Cohn 2014), the most prominent of which were the North American Conference on Ethiopian Jewry (NACOJ) and the American Jewish Joint Distribution Committee.
 These agencies provided subsistence aid, primarily food and medication, as well as spiritual help through the provision of a synagogue, library, and mikveh (ritual purification bath), as well as tutoring assistance to help the children with their studies.
-Other organizations, including Shevut Am and Mikhnaf Darom LeZion, provided spiritual aid focused on the return of the ZBI to active Jewish practice.
+Other organizations provided spiritual aid focused on the return of the ZBI to active Jewish practice.

-The aid provided by those various organizations helped in the creation of a community whose members were unified by their desire to obtain oleh status and make aliyah.
-These characteristics clearly distinguished them from the locals, a situation different from what they experienced in their villages, where even if a person dreamed of going to Israel, there was nothing concrete or tangible to differentiate him from his wider environment.
+The aid provided by those various organizations helped create a community whose members were unified by their desire to obtain oleh status and make aliyah.
+These characteristics clearly distinguished them from the locals, a situation different from what they experienced in their villages, where even if a person dreamed of going to Israel, there was nothing concrete or tangible to differentiate them from the wider environment.

-In return for the aid—and ultimately as a condition for making Aliyah—members of the ZBI community were sometimes obliged to demonstrate the type of behavior deemed appropriate for returning to Judaism.
+In return for the aid—and ultimately as a condition for making aliyah—members of the ZBI community were sometimes obliged to demonstrate the type of behavior deemed appropriate for returning to Judaism.
 They had to shed all characteristics relating to their Christian life and to work toward being classified as Jews.
 For some, the return was swift.
 As they saw it, once they stopped eating meat like the Christians, continued to avoid intermarriage with Christians, and stopped wearing a cross, they had converted and were once again Beita Israel.
 Many started attending synagogue, where some of the children learned that they were descendants of Beita Israel, and adults began to acquire a deeper understanding of religious faith and practice:

-When we got to Gondar we went to synagogue and stopped eating meat.
+When we got to [the transit camp in] Gondar we went to synagogue and stopped eating meat.
 We had a ceremony there, and took off the necklaces with the crosses we’d been wearing.
 After this, we became Beita Israel.
 Now, we go to synagogue every morning, and we celebrate the Jewish holidays.
 We stopped being like everyone else, the way we had been in the village.
-We returned to grandma and grandpa’s culture (Mersha, Gondar transit camp, 2005).
+We returned to Grandma and Grandpa’s culture (Mersha, Gondar transit camp, 2005).

 Although Mersha felt that changing some habits and espousing others was sufficient for her to regain the label “Jew,” Taganu described his return to Judaism as a complicated process that required constant engagement with the choice between Judaism and Christianity:

-When we got to Gondar, I knew that I was Beita Israel.
+When we got to [the transit camp in] Gondar, I knew that I was Beita Israel.
 I tried to follow the Beita Israel culture, but it wasn’t easy in the beginning.
 You see, when it was [the Christian holiday of] Timkat or Aba Gabriel, I couldn’t stop celebrating, so I went with them.
 I’d be with Beita Israel all the time, but sometimes it was like before (2009, Israel).